Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/experience-platform-setup.md

 To start collecting data in [Adobe Experience Platform](https://experience.adobe.com/platform), an XDM schema and a Dataset need to be created.
 Follow these steps to get started:

-1. In your browser, navigate to [Adobe Experience Platform](https://experience.adobe.com/platform) and login with your credentials.
+1. In the browser, navigate to [Adobe Experience Platform](https://experience.adobe.com/platform) and login with your credentials.

 2. Create an [XDM Schema](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-ui.html) as follows: